 In this painting, although Sebastiano’s highly saturated Venetian style is evident in the high-key lighting of the Sistine Ceiling, you’ll also notice the red garments in Christ’s robes now the palest pink hue and the blues similarly desaturated.
 Michelangelo’s dramatic, idealised Mannerist-style prominent throughout, showing his indomitable influence on the major court and papal commissions of the age.

 Sebastiano also delights in more modest emotive creative elements shown in his triptych The Visitation.
 These three paintings show Elizabeth, mother of John the Baptist meeting Mary mother of Christ.
-With this depicted in the late hours, there is an overall dusky bronze-gold tonality even in their complexions, making them appear Middle Eastern (which they are) or even African in colour rather than the milky, moon-pale tones associated with idealised religious paintings from the classical period.
+With this depicted in the late hours, there is an overall dusky bronze-gold tonality even in their complexions, making them appear Middle Eastern (which they are) or even African in colour rather than the milky, moon-pale tones associated with idealised religious paintings with later periods.
 The silvery filters of the moon, though, are evident in the overall lighting values of the piece, perhaps emphasising the moon light of the late hours.
 The dimmed lighting of the exhibition room underscoring this dusky atmosphere.

 Sebastiano again steals the stage with the Borgherini Chapel Project carefully laid out in one of the penultimate gallery spaces as a piece de resistance for visitors almost out the door.
 This was commissioned by one of Michelangelo’s wealthy banker acquaintances Pierfrancesco Borgherini and shows two Christs: the first his flagellation and the second as the resurrection.
 It is based on a prophetic Messianic text called the Apocalypsis Nova which foresaw the second coming of a great Anglican Pastor to wipe away universal sin.

 Michelangelo & Sebastiano, The National Gallery (Adults £16 Students/Jobseekers £9)